callmezaki/Write_ups/SecDojo_Network_Lab_2/report.md

 ![Alt text](Includes/3.png?raw=true "Title")

-### this Exploit can do the work for us; from gaining access as a regular user into escalating privilege to higher user :
+### this Exploit can do the work for us; from gaining access as a regular user to escalating privilege to a higher user :

 ![Alt text](Includes/4.png?raw=true "Title")